Skip to main content

 Step-by-Step Process

-Step 1: Weaken the back cover's adhesive
+Step 1: Heat the edge of the back cover

 Step 1 - Image 1